Starias22/mongodb/notes.md

 #### Remove all documents inside a collection

-To remove all documents of student, use:
+* remove all documents of student:

 ````mongo
 db.student.remove({})